Editor’s note: This article was updated on Feb 26, 2020.

-One of the world’s richest people just entered the 2020 Democratic race.
-Hi, Michael Bloomberg.
+One of the world’s richest people is running for president.
+Hi, Mike Bloomberg.

-His first job after grad school was at investment bank Salomon Brothers in the 1960s – he eventually became a partner.
+His first job after grad school was at investment bank Salomon Brothers in the 1960s.
 In the 1980s, he founded Bloomberg LP – a financial data and news company where he was the CEO (he’s taking a break from that role while he’s in the race).
 He was NYC mayor from 2002 to 2013.
-He’s switched political parties multiple times: he was first elected mayor as a Republican, then registered as an independent, and later hopped on the Democratic train in 2018.
-Bloomberg also has a charitable organization, Bloomberg Philanthropies, that's focused on five issues: public health, the environment, education, government innovation, and arts and culture.
+He’s switched political parties multiple times: he was first elected mayor as a Republican, then registered as an independent, and hopped on the Democratic train in 2018.
+Bloomberg also has a charitable organization, Bloomberg Philanthropies, focused on five issues: public health, the environment, education, government innovation, and arts and culture.
+He’s donated billions of dollars over the course of his lifetime to these and other causes.

 The Elephant in the Room